Planning vacation doesn’t have to mean leaving a part of the family back at home.

 First things first, though.
 You’ll need a place to stay.

+If you have questions about fees or accommodations, it’s best to contact hotels directly.
 Now that you have a place to stay, it’s time to explore with your dog.

 Is your dog always eager to head outside?
 Perfect.
 There’s no shortage of trails around The Bend.